 Flights to Jan Mayen are few and far between so most visitors arrive there by ship.
-Some cruise companies offer tours to Jan Mayen but, on the whole, the island receives very few tourists so there are no hotels or other tourist facilities to cater for them.
-It is, however, an excellent place for adventure holidays or mountaineers looking for something a little less ordinary.
+Some cruise companies offer tours to the island but there are no hotels or other tourist facilities to cater to visitors.
+The island is, however, an excellent place for adventure holidays or mountaineers looking for something a little less ordinary.

 If you’re looking to travel to the ends of the earth, Jan Mayen would almost fit the bill.
 Just don’t expect to find any long-lost Norse treasures there.

 - Beerenberg – Arctic, Volcanic, Exotic (Photo story by Erik Aaseth)